pivotal/docs-tap/install-components.md

     ```

 1. Create a file named `ootb-supply-chain-basic-values.yaml` that specifies the
-   corresponding values to the properties you want to tweak.
+   corresponding values to the properties you want to change.
 For example:

     ```
     registry: